Aider-AI/aider/aider/website/docs/config/aider_conf.md

 # YAML config file

-Most of aider's options can be set in an `.aider.conf.yml` file, which can be placed in your home directory or at the root of your git repo.
+Most of aider's options can be set in an `.aider.conf.yml` file.
+Aider will look for a this file in these locations and load whichever is found first.

+- As specified with the `--config <filename>` parameter.
+- The current directory.
+- The root of your git repo.
+- Your home directory.

+## Storing LLM keys

 {% include special-keys.md %}

 {% include env-keys-tip.md %}

+## Sample YAML config file

 Below is a sample of the YAML config file, which you can also